krystallopez/KL-portfolio/Module Projects/InventoryApp.md

 # Project 1 - The Inventory App

-A high-level overview of the project purpose:
+An enchanced breakdown of the project purpose:

 ## :memo: Situation